Alessandro1103/obsidian/Vault1/Zettelkasten/Classical Search PT2.md

 ![[Pasted image 20231120164007.png]]

-Theorem **Optimality of A**.
+Theorem **Optimality of $A^*$**.
 Let $\prod$ be a problem, and let $h$ be a heuristic function for $\prod$.
 If $h$ is consistent, then the solution returned by $A^∗$ (if any) is optimal.

+Different variants of $A^*$:
-Optimality of A ∗ : Different Variants Our variant of A ∗ does duplicate elimination but not re-opening.
-Re-opening: when generating a node n containing state s that is already in the explored set, check whether (*) the new path to s is cheaper.
-If so, remove s from the explored set and insert n into the frontier.
-With a consistent heuristic, (*) can’t happen so we don’t need re-opening for optimality.
-Given admissible but inconsistent h, if we either use duplicate elimination with re-opening or don’t use duplicate elimination at all, then A ∗ is optimal as well.
-Hence the well-known statement “A ∗ is optimal if h is admissible”.
+- Our variant of $A^∗$ does duplicate elimination but not re-opening.
+- Re-opening: when generating a node $n$ containing state $s$ that is already in the explored set, check whether the new path to $s$ is cheaper.
+If so, remove $s$ from the explored set and insert $n$ into the frontier.
+- With a consistent heuristic, can’t happen so we don’t need re-opening for optimality.
+- Given admissible but inconsistent $h$, if we either use duplicate elimination with re-opening or don’t use duplicate elimination at all, then $A^∗$ is optimal as well.
+Hence the well-known statement $A^∗$ is optimal if h is admissible".

 Let’s consider an *extreme case*:
 What happens if $h$ = $h^∗$?